bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 ![OAuth2 - Client Credentials flow](oauth-client-credentials.png)

+The **OAuth 2.0 Client Credentials Grant flow explained**:

-- When MyBFF (client) needs to call MyService, if it doesn't have a valid access token yet, makes a request to the Amazon Cognito (Authorization Server) with `client_id` and `client_secret`
+1. When the Client (MyBFF) needs to call the Resource Server (MyService), if it doesn't have a valid access token yet, makes a request to the Authorization Server (AWS Cognito) passing tthe `client_id` and `client_secret`
-- Amazon Cognito validates the request and returns the `access_token` with a given expiration in `expires_in`
+1. Amazon Cognito validates the request and returns the `access_token` with a given expiration in `expires_in`
-- MyBFF calls MyService to get some data passing the `access_token` as a `Bearer` token in the `Authorization` header
+1. MyBFF calls MyService to get some data passing the `access_token` as a `Bearer` token in the `Authorization` header
-- MyService validates the request and returns the data if the Bearer token is valid.
+1. MyService validates the request and returns the data if the Bearer token is valid.

 ## Amazon Cognito Setup ##

 To setup Amazon Cognito for our scenario we need the following resources:

-1. **User Pool** - even though we won't have real users in this pool, a User Pool is the materialization of an **Authorization Server** in OAuth lingo
+1. A **User Pool** - even though we won't have real users in this pool, a User Pool is the materialization of an **Authorization Server** in OAuth lingo
-1. **Cognito domain** - **expose the authorization server** OAuth endpoints in a domain
+1. A **Cognito domain** - **expose the authorization server** OAuth endpoints in a domain
-1. **Resource Server** - **it represents MyService**.
+1. A **Resource Server** - **it represents MyService**.
 We will have as many resource servers as the number of services.
-1. **Client** - **it represents the Backend-for-Frontend MyBff**.
+1. A **Client** - **it represents the Backend-for-Frontend MyBff**.
 We will have as many clients as the number of services that are calling other services.

 I'm going to use CloudFormation to create all these resources instead of AWS console because:

 - I love CloudFormation - I don't care if I'm locked in to AWS.
-The truth is that CloudFormation is so simple and so powerful that I discard any other IaC alternative (for example Terraform) when managing resources inside AWS
+The truth is that **CloudFormation is so simple and so powerful** that I discard any other IaC alternative (for example Terraform) when managing resources inside AWS
-- Amazon Cognito in console is not very intuitive.
+- **Amazon Cognito in console is not very intuitive**.
 In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many as the best solution in the market in this field).
 I think Amazon Cognito still needs to be polished to remove some friction when used by developers and cloud architects.

 ### Creating a User Pool ###